Michellinian/CS-unit-2/README.md

 11. Button 2 selects the option
 12. The message is diplayed and when "RECEIVE" is selected, it successfully tranlsates the message from morse to english

+### Justification of the tool

+Throuhgout the whole process, we will be using the programming language: Arduino C. Since we need to test the program physically, an actual circuit was necessary, therefore Arduino C is the by far the most suitable programming language that we can use to test the program physically.
+Hence the circuit was created by using the Arduino UNO.
+This best fits with the programming language that we use.
+Also to test it virtually on computer, we used a software called Tinkercad.
+This also using the language arduino c, and we use this tool and test the code, before we actually try it out with the physical Arudino UNO.
+Virtual testing requires less effort and time, so we use this to get the code working correctly, and then finally testing it out on the real one.

 Design
 ----